Quantifiers on languages and codensity monads

 The syntactic monoid of the language $L$, now infinite, can be seen as a dense subset of $\X$, and is indeed the image of the composite map $\As\hookrightarrow \kl{\beta}(\As) \twoheadrightarrow \X$ where the first arrow is the embedding of $\As$ in its \kl{Stone-\v{C}ech compactification}.
 We thus obtain a commuting diagram as follows.

-Furthermore, one can show that the syntactic monoid acts (continuously) on $\X$ both on the left and right, and these actions commute.
-This situation has lead us to axiomatise, in~\cite{GehrkePR16}, the definition of a \emph{\kl{Boolean space with an internal monoid}} ({\swim}) as a suitable notion for language recognition beyond the regular setting.
+Furthermore, one can show that the syntactic monoid acts (continuously) on $\X$ both on the left and on the right, and these actions commute.
+This led us, in~\cite{GehrkePR16}, to the definition of a \emph{\kl{Boolean space with an internal monoid}} ({\swim}) as a suitable notion for language recognition beyond the regular setting.
 We recall this (in fact a small variation of it) in Definition~\ref{def:swim}.